WSLockhart/WSLockhart.github.io/misc.md

 * This brilliant [video](https://www.youtube.com/watch?v=PUwmA3Q0_OE&ab_channel=AmericanMuseumofNaturalHistory) showing the growth of human civilization throughout history
 * [*A Mathematician's Lament*](https://www.maa.org/external_archive/devlin/LockhartsLament.pdf) - the ultimate critique of the school system and how school destroys curiosity

+* [Anagrams code](https://github.com/WSLockhart/Anagrams) - a program I wrote in python to play a perfect game of *Anagrams*.
+See the README for an explanation of the game and how to run the program.

 More coming soon...

 <!--